Kasey Badger

-Kasey Badger is an Australian rugby league referee and the first woman to referee a match in the Men's Rugby League World Cup.
+Kasey Badger is an Australian rugby league referee.
+She is the first woman to referee a match in the Men's Rugby League World Cup.

 Raised in Parramatta, Badger took up refereeing at an early age after having to make the decision between being a player or an official.

 Having worked her way through the junior ranks, Badger was refereeing matches in the NSW Cup when she was one of the first two women (along with Belinda Sharpe) appointed to the National Rugby League (NRL) team of full-time officials in 2019.
 Since then, Badger has been a touch judge in the NRL and has refereed games in the NRL Women's Premiership (NRLW) including the 2018, 2019 and 2022 NRLW Grand Finals.